Aman72095/ETH-for-Biginner/README.md

 # ETH-for-Biginner

+# solidity create a token Assessment
+This repository is for the project assessment of the project : solidity beginner course of Metacrafters academy .

+# Problem Statement

 This repository is for the project assessment of the project : solidity beginner course of Metacrafters academy .

 Your contract will have public variables that store the details about your coin (Token Name, Token Abbrv., Total Supply)